Pulling back information geometry

 As a further demonstration of our black-box random geometry, we consider a model of human motion capture data.
 Here we observe a time series, where each time point represent a `skeleton' corresponding to a human pose.
 As only pose, and not shape, changes over time, individual limbs on the body only change position and orientation, but not length.
 Each limb is then a point on a sphere in $\mathbb{R}^3$ with radius given by the limb length.
 Following \citet{tournier2009motion} we view the skeleton representation space as a product of spheres.
 From this, we build a VAE where the decoder distribution is a product of von Mises-Fisher distributions.
 To ensure a sensible uncertainty estimates in the decoder, we enforce that the concentration parameter extrapolate to a small constant.

-In this, we do not have easily accessible Fisher-Rao metrics, and instead lean on the KL-formulation from Sec.~\ref{sec:blackbox}.
-However, the KL-divergence does not have a closed-form expression for the von Mises-Fisher distribution, so we resort to a Monte Carlo estimate thereof.
+In this case, we do not have easily accessible Fisher-Rao metrics, so we lean on the KL formulation from Sec.~\ref{sec:blackbox}.
+Since, the KL does not have a closed-form expression for the von Mises-Fisher distribution, we resort to a Monte Carlo estimate thereof.
 This is realisable with off-the-shelf tools \citep{s-vae18}.

-Figure~\ref{fig:vmf_geodesics} show the latent representation of a motion capture sequence of a person walking\footnote{Seq.\ \texttt{69\_06} from \url{http://mocap.cs.cmu.edu/}.} with geodesics superimposed.
-As before, we see that geodesics follow the trend of the data, and reflect the underlying periodic nature of the observed walking motion.
-We pick two random points in the latent space, and traverse both the geodesic and the straight line implied by a Euclidean interpretation of the latent space.
+Fig.~\ref{fig:mocap_interp} shows the latent representation of a motion capture sequence of a person walking ({Seq.\ \texttt{69\_06} from \url{http://mocap.cs.cmu.edu/}}) with shortest paths superimposed.
+We see that our paths follow the trend of the data, and reflect the underlying periodic nature of the observed walking motion.
+We pick two random points in the latent space, and traverse both the shortest path and the straight line implied by a Euclidean interpretation of the latent space.
 As we traverse, we sample from the decoder distribution, thereby producing two new motion sequences, which appear in Fig.~\ref{fig:mocap_interp}.
 As can be seen, the straight line traverses uncharted territory of the latent space and end up creating an implausible motion.
-This is in contrast to the shortest path, that consistently generate meaningful poses.
+This is in contrast to the shortest path, that consistently generates meaningful poses.